GiNaC

 GiNaC is a free computer algebra system released under the GNU General Public License.
 The name is a recursive acronym for "GiNaC is Not a CAS" (Computer Algebra System).
 This is similar to the GNU acronym "GNU's not Unix".

 What distinguishes GiNaC from most other computer algebra systems is that it does not provide a high-level interface for user interaction.
 Rather, it encourages its users to write symbolic algorithms directly in C++, which is GiNaC's implementation programming language.
 The algebraic syntax is achieved in C++ through the use of operator overloading.
 The name GiNaC is also explained by its developers' perception that most "computer algebra systems" put too much emphasis on a high-level interface and too little on interoperability.

 GiNaC uses the CLN library for implementing arbitrary-precision arithmetic.
 Symbolically, it can do multivariate polynomial arithmetic, factor polynomials, compute GCDs, expand series, and compute with matrices.
-It is equipped to handle certain noncommutative algebras which are extensively used in theoretical high energy physics: Clifford algebras, SU(3) Lie algebras, and Lorentz tensors.
+It is equipped to handle certain noncommutative algebras which are extensively used in theoretical high energy physics—Clifford algebras, SU(3) Lie algebras, and Lorentz tensors—and can evaluate a wide range of multiple polylogarithms.
 Due to this, it is extensively used in dimensional regularization computations – but it is not restricted to physics.

 GiNaC is the symbolic foundation in several open-source projects: there is a symbolic extension for GNU Octave, a simulator for magnetic resonance imaging, and since May 2009, Pynac, a fork of GiNaC, provides the backend for symbolic expressions in SageMath.